OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     # lets check where we have installed it to help us with the next command
     $ pwd

-    # Activate conda installation - replace /full/path/to/your/obds_conda with the oath to your installation - tabbing will help avoid errors
+    # Activate conda installation - replace /full/path/to/your/obds_conda with the path to your installation - tabbing will help avoid errors
     $ source /full/path/to/your/obds_conda/etc/profile.d/conda.sh

     # Activate base environment to move into the default conda software environment